 "The SEAT Ibiza is perfect for drivers of any age, its vibrant design masking a very sensible car."

-The Ibiza is fun to drive thanks to quick and accurate steering, a low, comfortable driving position, and a firm-and-smooth gearbox.
-The drive is consistently good in all models, ranging from the eco-friendly Ecomotive versions right up to the top-of-the-range FR and performance-focused Cupra models.
-There is a selection of suspension set ups, however, that are all a bit firm, to a greater or lesser extent.
-So, driving around town can get a bit bumpy and shaky, thudding into potholes and generally feeling a little harsh.
-This is more pronounced the higher up the range you go: the SC version is much less adept at smoothing out any bumps.
-However, the 2013 update of the Cupra model has noticeably soften the suspension.
-Beyond that, the Ibiza has excellent, secure road-holding, with the 1.2-litre TSI petrol and 1.2-litre diesel Ecomotive impressing, in particular, with their good balance of performance and economy.
-Some of the smaller diesels can be quite noisy and a little slow in responding, but the higher-spec FR and Cupra models are very fast and responsive with either petrol or diesel engines.
+Quick and accurate steering and a firm-but-smooth gearbox help makes the Ibiza a lot of fun to drive.
+Driving from a low, comfortable position, the drive is consistently excellent across all models, from the eco-friendly Ecomotive right up to the top-spec FR and performance-oriented Cupra models.
+The only possible negative is that all of the suspension set-ups available lean towards a firm ride to a greater or lesser extent.
+Even driving around town streets can get a little juddery and shaky, thudding across potholes and generally being a little too harsh.
+And the higher up the range you go, the more obvious this flaw is, with the FR model particularly bad at smoothing out any bumps that the UK's ever-degrading road network throws at it.
+Fortunately, the 2012 update of the Cupra model has appreciably softened the set-up and made it more forgiving for passengers.
+Other than that, the Ibiza is fun to drive, with the 1.2-litre TSI petrol and 1.2-litre diesel Ecomotive engines impressing, in particular, with their superior balance of performance and economy.
+Some of the smaller diesels can be on the noisy side and are a little slow in responding to the accelerator pedal, but the higher-spec FR and Cupra models are very fast and responsive with either petrol or diesel engines.

-Because SEAT is part of the VW Group, the Ibiza shares plenty of parts with the Volkswagen Golf, so reliability will be high.
-The pre-facelift model only came 91st in the 2012 Driver Power survey because of complaints about build quality, but the new model should perform better.
-In terms of safety, the Ibiza scored a full five stars in the Euro NCAP crash safety tests, outperforming many of its supermini rivals by coming equipped with a range of front and side airbags, plus electronic stability control and anti-lock brakes fitted as standard.
-Inside, while the dashboard is made of pleasing soft-touch plastic, most of the interior is undeniably constructed with hard, scratchy plastic.
+First off, thanks to SEAT being part of the VW Group, the Ibiza shares a lot of mechanical parts with the Volkswagen Polo, so reliability will be high.
+But, no SEAT models managed to crack the 2013 Driver Power customer satisfaction survey top 100 cars.
+In 2012, the pre-facelift Ibiza only came 91st because of complaints about build quality, and that same car ranked 144th in the 2013 poll.
+The updated model should perform better, however, but is still too new to feature.
+In terms of safety, the Ibiza secured a full five-star rating in the Euro NCAP crash safety tests, doing better than many of its supermini rivals by coming equipped with a range of front and side airbags, plus electronic stability control and anti-lock brakes fitted as standard.
+Inside, while the dashboard is made of pleasing soft-touch plastic, most of the interior is undeniably constructed with hard, scratchy materials.

 Value for money

-The Ibiza is targeted at younger drivers, so prices start relatively low and it comes equipped with plenty of equipment, including an optional dock on top of the dashboard for a separately bought sat-nav.
-Good equipment levels also mean the Ibiza is typically much cheaper and gets lower finance offers, like-for-like, than the Volkswagen Polo.
-The five-door is a bit more expensive but also holds its value better when it comes time to haggle those resale deals.
-However, SEAT puts a hefty price premium on the most efficient eco-friendly Ecomotive version.
+The benefit of SEAT targeting younger drivers – suddenly the lack of practicality makes more sense.
+The Ibiza is priced relatively low and it comes packed with lots of equipment, including an optional sat-nav dock on top of the dashboard where you can put separately bought units.
+These good equipment levels also mean the Ibiza is typically much cheaper and gets lower finance offers, like-for-like, than the VW Polo.
+The five-door is a little bit more expensive but also holds its value better when it comes time to haggle for those resale deals on the used car market.
+However, SEAT puts a hefty price tag on the most efficient eco-friendly Ecomotive version, so you’ll have to pay up initially if you want to save money in the long run.

-If you go for the 1.2-litre TDI diesel Ecomotive engine, you're promised superior fuel economy of 80.7mpg and tax-free CO-2 emissions of 92g/km, but the non-Ecomotive version still manages to return an excellent 72.4mpg and emit 102g/km.
+Given that you have to pay more for the most frugal model, we’d be remiss if we didn’t point out that while the 1.2-litre TDI diesel Ecomotive does return a promised fuel economy of 80.7mpg and emits a tax-free 92g/km in CO2, the non-Ecomotive version still manages to return an excellent 72.4mpg and emit only 102g/km.
+So you really should make sure that the running costs saved do add up to more than the extra cost when going eco in an Ibiza.
 Even the performance-focused Cupra 1.4-litre turbo petrol manages to return an impressive 44.1mpg.
-Factor in reasonably low insurance groups and strong resale values, and the the Ibiza is quite an inexpensive car to run across the whole range.
+Include the reasonably low insurance groups and strong resale values, and the Ibiza is quite an inexpensive car to run across the whole range.